In this article:

 Expert Insights About Managing Aggressive Tendencies in Intellectually Disabled Children

-A child spends most of their day at school, and if they have anxieties and frustrations building through the day, it will worsen their behaviors at home.
+Children spend most of their day at school, and if they have anxieties and frustrations building through the day, it will worsen their behaviors at home.
 (9)

 Be patient with yourself as a parent.
 Aggressive behaviors can strain your patience, hurt you physically, and worst of all, strain your relationship with your child.